Background Knowledge Probe (ALC)

 Example 2

-On the first day of the Survey of English Literature course, the professor wanted to get an idea of how much exposure students had to Shakespeare's plays.
+On the first day of the Survey of English Literature course, the professor wanted to know how much exposure students had to Shakespeare's plays.
 He prepared a Background Knowledge Probe activity.
-Using a Google Doc, she asked each stable to complete the survey and select the plays which they were familiar with.
+Using a Google Doc, she asked each stable to complete the survey and select the plays they were familiar with.
 Next to each play, they were to note whether they had read it, had seen it performed, or had watched a movie based on it.
 The results from the activity were short and predictable — Romeo and Juliet, Hamlet, and Macbeth.
 A few students had greater exposure, and some had no entries at all.
-After the activity, she shared the list and leads a discussion about the major differences between the text they would read and the film versions they had watched (Modified from Angelo 122-123).
+After the activity, she shared the list and led a discussion about the major differences between the text they would read and the film versions they had watched (Modified from Angelo 122-123).

 Citation/Source